adaltas/node-csv/README.md

 ### Using the pipe function

-One useful function part of the Stream API is `pipe` to interact between multiple streams.
+One useful function of the Stream API is `pipe` to interact between multiple streams.
 You may use this function to pipe a `stream.Readable` string source to a `stream.Writable` object destination.
-This example available as `node samples/pipe.js` read the file, parse its content and transform it.
+This example is available as `node samples/pipe.js` and reads the file, parses its content and transforms it.

 ```javascript
 var fs = require('fs');